Our Organizational Principles

-- Well-Informed Leadership
+- Thought Leadership

 TJCOG is a member of the Government Alliance on Race & Equity, a national network of government agencies working to achieve racial equity and advance opportunities for all that allows our employees to access peer learning, tools, and self-reflection to improve their understanding of racial equity in government work.